Panos997/Projects/AI Auto Tagging Generator/README.md

 ## Overview

-AI Auto Tagging Generator is a simple AI-powered application that automatically generates tags from text content using Google Gemini AI models.
+AI Auto Tagging Generator is a lightweight AI-powered application that automatically generates relevant tags from text content using Google Gemini models.

-The main purpose of the project is to help users quickly identify the most important topics and keywords inside an article or text without manually reading and tagging everything.
+The purpose of the project is to simplify content organization by automatically identifying the main topics and keywords inside an article or paragraph.

-The user simply enters a text, and the AI analyzes the meaning of the content and generates relevant tags automatically.
+Instead of manually reading a text and assigning tags, the user can simply paste the content into the application and let the AI generate meaningful tags automatically.

 ---

 # What the Application Does

-The application takes a piece of text as input and returns a list of tags that describe the main topics of the content.
+The application takes text as input and returns a list of semantic tags that describe the main topics of the content.

 Example: